ph87/django_slack/README.md

 Fill the `url` field with the command url
 # Triggle the command

-Type the command in slack, and slack will call the give command url.
+Type the command in slack, and slack will call the given command url.